I will give a keynote at this conference connecting the top 10 trends with IVF clinics.

 Presentation Title: Fallacies in risk perception among physicians and laymen.

 Efficient health care requires informed doctors and patients.
 The health care system inherited from the 20th century falls short on both counts.
 Many doctors and most patients do not understand the available medical evidence.
-This lack of risk literacy is due a several factors, including biased reporting in medical journals and in patient pamphlets, and the failure of medical schools and continuing education in training doctors to understanding health statistics.
+This lack of risk literacy is due several factors, including biased reporting in medical journals and in patients’ pamphlets, and the failure of medical schools and continuing education in training doctors to understanding health statistics.
 These flaws have generated a partially inefficient system that wastes taxpayers’ money on unnecessary or even potentially harmful tests and treatments as well as on medical research that is of limited relevance to the patient.
 Raising taxes or rationing care is often seen as the only viable alternative to exploding health care costs.
 Yet there is a third option: by promoting health literacy, better care is possible for less money.
 I will show how health providers and patients can be taught to deal efficiently with uncertainties.

 Avi Tsafrir, Israel